Free consultation 402-431-9000

 What Are the Most Common Playground Injuries?

 A playground should be a safe place for children.
 It should have safety-approved equipment, well-maintained grounds and adequate child supervision.
 A playground should not contain hazards or defects that pose undue risks to children.
 Although some playground injuries arise from typical child’s play, other child injuries result from property or equipment defects.
 Compensation may be available for some of the most common playground injuries depending on the cause of the accident.
-Broken Bones About 56% of playground injuries that require hospitalization are fractures and abrasions, according to the Centers for Disease Control and Prevention….
+A playground injury lawyer in Omaha can help parents understand their rights after serious accidents.
+Broken Bones About 56% of playground injuries that…

 Read More